dward2/BME547/Lectures/unit_testing.md

 ### What are "good" units?
 * Functions / methods must be written with a very specific and narrow functional scope in mind.
+* Ideal unit:
+  + Takes inputs
+  + Does calculations on those inputs
+  + Returns output
+* Any function with a user interface only sends and receives data, but does not do any calculation.
+Any calculation should be in a separate unit function that can be tested.
 * If you function does too much and requires a divergent set of tests, then that function should be broken up into smaller functions.